Takato-1887/Automobile-Car-Prediction-model-using-Linear-Regression/README.md

 * Which variables are significant in predicting the price of a car?
 * How well do those variables describe the price of a car?
 Based on various market surveys, the consulting firm has gathered a large data set of different types of cars across the American market.

+# Navigation towards a solution
+Leveraged Pandas Dataframe functions to drive out meaningful insights about the structure and Exploratory Data Analysis.
+Matplotlib and Seaborn libraries were exceptionally helpful in deriving the visualizations across the entire project.
+Finally, used the Statsmodel library to build a Linear Regression model and simultaneously improved it by the method of Recursive Feature Elimination.
+The model was evaluated with the help of Scikit Learn's metrics functionalities.